New 2021 Mercedes EQS: Hyperscreen infotainment system unveiled

 The EQS’s AI software can learn the driver’s habits and automatically perform their favourite functions.
 For example, if the owner regularly calls one of their contacts while driving home on Tuesday evenings, the infotainment system will display a prompt at the appropriate time.

 What’s really clever, though, is the system can recognise the person driving the car using its interior camera and store information on up to seven people’s driving habits.
 So, if someone else is driving the EQS on a Tuesday evening during the ritual phone call time period, they won’t be shown the prompt.

 New 2021 Mercedes EQS: chassis and powertrain

-Spied here at the Nurburgring, specific details about the electric car’s platform and powertrain are yet to be confirmed – but they were previewed by the EQS Vision Concept from the 2019 Frankfurt Motor Show.
+Our spy photographers have already spotted camouflaged EQS mules undergoing development testing at the Nurburgring.
+Specific details about the electric car’s platform and powertrain are yet to be confirmed, but they were previewed by the EQS Vision Concept from the 2019 Frankfurt Motor Show.

-So, should the production-ready EQS match the show car’s specs, it’ll feature a twin-motor, four-wheel-drive powertrain which should provide a 0–62mph time of 4.5 seconds.
+Should the production-ready EQS match the concept’s specs, it’ll feature a twin-motor, four-wheel-drive powertrain with enough power for a 0–62mph time of 4.5 seconds.
 Mercedes also recently announced that it’s targeting a maximum WLTP range of 700km (435 miles).

-The concept car’s electric motors and battery pack are mated to a sophisticated charging system, offering support for the latest 350kW fast-chargers.
-That would see 350 miles of range added in less that 20 minutes – which is a huge leap towards making electric cars genuinely usable over long distances.
+The concept car’s electric motors and battery pack were mated to a sophisticated charging system, which offers support for the latest 350kW fast-chargers.
+That would see 350 miles of range added in less that 20 minutes, which is a huge leap towards making electric cars genuinely usable over long distances.